cameraui/sdk/go/docs/api/plugin.md

 	    // DetectFaces runs face detection on a pre-decoded video frame.
 	    DetectFaces(frame VideoFrameData, config map[string]any) (*FaceDetectionResponse, error)
 	    // FaceSettings returns the JSON schema for the face-detection settings
-	    // form in the UI.
-Return nil for no schema.
+	    // form in the UI, or nil for no schema.
 	    FaceSettings() ([]JsonSchema, error)
 	}